edison4354/modify-widget-frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Build customized Notion documents with our personalized widgets you can embed into Notion.

-## Available Scripts
+## To run the app follow the steps below

-In the project directory, you can run:
+After cloning the repo in the project directory, you can run:

+### `npm install`
 ### `npm start`

 Runs the app in the development mode.\